Company Profile

 October 2004

-The National Capital Authority in Canberra, Australia declined the opportunity to stage HoverWorld Expo 2004.
-To read more click here.
+The National Capital Authority in Canberra, Australia declined the opportunity to support and endorse the staging of HoverWorld Expo 2004.
+Read more click here.

 Neoteric president, Chris Fitzgerald, driving the Hovertrek™ prototype, competed in the first endurance race in more than 25 years and took third place.
 This was a practice event staged by the Hovercraft Club of America, Inc. in order to develop a practical scoring system for the development of future hovercraft endurance racing.
 More about endurance racing.